ibnuda/fpmortals/manuscript/complete.md

     } yield process(a0)
   }
 ~~~~~~~~

-We are not limited to `.map` over the return value, we can `.bind` into another
-control flow turning the linear flow into a graph!

 Kita tidak hanya bisa untuk menggunakan `.map` pada nilai kembalian, namun juga
 bisa melakukan menempelkan `.bind` pada kontrol alur lain.
 Sehingga mengubah alur